If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 Commercial Driver License (CDL) disqualifications

-When can a CDL be suspended, revoked, or disqualified?
+When can my CDL be suspended, revoked, or disqualified?

 What do I need to do if my CDL is suspended, revoked, canceled, or disqualified?